Sage-Bionetworks/BridgeDocs/_articles/mobile/filtering.md

 * The language of the requesting user (as specified in the `Accept-Language` header);
 * The minimum or maximum version of the app making the call on a specific platform (as specified in the `User-Agent` header using a Bridge-specific format);
 * Data groups that the user is required or prohibited from having (authenticated requests only);
-* Substudies that the user is required or prohibited from being a member of (authenticated requests only);
+* Studies that the user is enrolled in or prohibited from being enrolled in (authenticated requests only);

 **Filtering is opt-in**: if a request doesn't include filtering information, all objects will be considered to be relevant for that user.